asciinema/asciinema-player/README.md

 * downloading an existing recording from asciinema.org by appending `.cast` to the asciicast page URL (for example: https://asciinema.org/a/28307.cast).

-### Use the standalone player bundle in your HTML page
+### Use standalone player bundle in your HTML page

 Download latest version of the player bundle from [releases page](https://github.com/asciinema/asciinema-player/releases).
 You